 Three institute-associated experts provided analysis for the July 30 edition of WRAL-TV’s “On the Record” news program.
 In a segment on dwindling child care options in the Raleigh area, Director of Research Paige Ouimet talked about how child care access affects the ability of women to work.

 Seventeen states have enacted salary transparency laws to combat pay gaps historically experienced by people of color and women, but the laws take different forms and have produced varying results.
 How does requiring companies to provide summary salary statistics compare with, for example, preventing companies from asking applicants about their previous salaries?
 Can such laws actually work against employees?
 Two experts address these questions and more in this week’s Kenan Insight.

 Why do firms offer non-wage compensation instead of the equivalent amount in financial compensation?
-We argue that firms use non-wage benefits, specifically maternity leave, to efficiently target workers with desirable characteristics.
+We argue that firms use nonwage benefits, specifically female-friendly benefits, such as maternity leave, to increase gender diversity by efficiently attracting women.

 With the school year winding down, we invited Frank Porter Graham Child Development Institute Fellow and UNC-Chapel Hill Public Policy Research Professor Iheoma Iruka to join us for a discussion on the business of childcare and early education – as well as the ways in which the COVID-19 pandemic has shifted families’ expectations and workers’ needs

 Female involvement in the workforce remains important to the U.S. economy, but COVID-19 has only exacerbated a drop in participation rates.
 To reverse the trend, businesses are enhancing maternity leave, child care services and access to fertility and family-planning services, according to research by UNC Kenan-Flagler Business School experts.